Court-Ordered Drug And Alcohol Rehab

 Even though the court requires this treatment, it’s typically up to the person being sentenced to cover the cost of treatment.

-While there are free or low-cost rehab programs for people who quality, selecting treatment at a private facility (if an option) could give a person greater access to the treatments and therapies they need to beat addiction.
+While there are free or low-cost rehab programs for people who qualify, selecting treatment at a private facility (if an option) could give a person greater access to the treatments and therapies they need to beat addiction.

 If a person is unable to cover the cost of treatment on their own, there are options that could supplement their out-of-pocket contribution.
-For many people this comes in the form of insurance.
+For many people, this comes in the form of insurance.

-Though the copay, coinsurance and deductible can vary from plan to plan and change the amount a person is responsible for, a large number of insurance plans do offer benefits that cover addiction treatment services.
+Though the copay, coinsurance, and deductible can vary from plan to plan and change the amount a person is responsible for, a large number of insurance plans do offer benefits that cover addiction treatment services.
 This coverage may include detoxification, outpatient and/or inpatient treatment.